Emberlynn-Loo/tp/docs/UserGuide.md

 Be careful when inputting commands into the CLI interface.
 Especially when accidentally inputting a space in the command name, the command may result in the wrong execution or error message being thrown!
 </div>

-Now that you are familiar with the command format, let us bring you through a short tutorial of how to use our magical app **Gene-nie**!
+Now that you are familiar with the command format, let us bring you through a short tutorial of how to use our magical app <span class="hello_span">Gene-nie</span>!
 Happy learning!

 [Back to Table of Contents](#table-of-contents)